 Exclusions.
 Seller does not warrant the Equipment or any repaired or replacement parts against:

-(i) normal wear and tear, including that due to environment or operation, including excessive operation at peak capability, frequent starting, type of fuel, detrimental air inlet conditions or erosion, corrosion or material deposits from fluids;
+(i) normal wear and tear;

-(ii) normal degradation in the performance of the Equipment; or
+(ii) normal degradation in the performance of the Equipment;

 Purchaser’s misuse or negligence; or

-Failure by the Purchaser promptly to notify the Seller that a defect has become apparent, to use its best efforts to mitigate the results of such defect, or to provide access to the Seller to remedy such defect.
+Failure by the Purchaser to (x) promptly notify the Seller that a defect has become apparent (such notice not to be later than thirty (30) days from the date supervisory level personnel of Purchaser or Owner responsible for the Facility become aware of such defect); (y) immediately take reasonable action to mitigate the damage consequent to the occurrence of the defect once it becomes apparent to the supervisory personnel of Purchaser or Owner responsible for the Facility, and (z) provide access to the Seller to remedy such defect (provided such access does not unreasonably interfere with the operation of the Facility).

 Conditions.
 The warranties and remedies set forth herein are further conditioned upon:

-(i) the proper storage, installation, operation, and maintenance of the Equipment and conformance with the operation instruction manuals (including revisions thereto) provided by Seller and/or its subcontractors, as applicable; and
+(i) the proper storage, installation, operation, maintenance of the Equipment pursuant to the operation and maintenance manuals (including revisions thereto) and other written instructions provided by Seller and/or its Vendors, as applicable, except as otherwise specifically set forth in this Agreement; and

-the repair or modification of the Equipment being performed pursuant to Seller’s instructions or approval; and
+the repair or modification of the Equipment being performed pursuant to the operation and maintenance manuals (including revisions thereto) and other written instructions or approval provided or given by Seller and/or its Vendors, as applicable, except as otherwise specifically set forth in this Agreement; and provided that Seller has not defaulted on any obligation under this Agreement to make such repairs or modification; and

-the use of spare or renewal parts provided or approved by the Seller.
+the use of spare or renewal parts provided or approved by the Seller or its Vendors.

-Warranties Exclusive..
-The foregoing warranties are exclusive and are in lieu of all other warranties and guarantees whether written, oral, implied or statutory.
+Warranties Exclusive.
+The foregoing warranties are exclusive and are in lieu of all other warranties whether written, oral, implied or statutory.
 NO IMPLIED STATUTORY WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE SHALL APPLY.

-Remdies Exclusive..
-The preceding paragraphs of this Article set forth the exclusive remedies for all claims based on failure of or defect in the Equipment and Services provided under this Contract, whether the failure or defect arises before or during the Warranty Period and whether a claim, however instituted, is based on contract, indemnity, warranty, tort (including negligence), strict liability or otherwise.
+Remedies Exclusive.
+The preceding Sections of this Article set forth the exclusive remedies for all claims based on a breach of any of the foregoing warranties whether a claim, however instituted, is based on contract, indemnity, warranty, tort (including negligence), strict liability or otherwise.